RMITLibrary/easy_cite/2022-build/markdown/chicagob.md

 Follow the reference list rules for the type of resource you are citing ie. book, journal etc.

-Author’s or Editor’s Surname, Given Name their role.
-Year of publication. *Title of Publication: Subtitle of Publication.* Place of publication: Publisher’s name.
+{.hanging-indent}Author’s or Editor’s Surname, Given Name their role.
+Year of publication. *Title of Publication: Subtitle of Publication.* Place of publication: Publisher’s name. {/.hanging-indent}

 > {.hanging-indent}Sobel, Richard ed., 1993. *Public Opinion in US Foreign Policy: The Controversy over Contra Aid.* Boston: Rowman and Littlefield. {/.hanging-indent}